amplitude/amplitude-docs/content/collections/migration/en/migrate-from-adobe.md

                     <td>
                         <ul>
                             <li>Uses page views and custom events to track user interactions.</li>
-                            <li>Predefines events that require configuration in the Adobe Analytics user interface.</li>
+                            <li>Pre-defines events that require configuration in the Adobe Analytics user interface.</li>
                             <li>A more complex creation process for custom events.</li>
                         </ul>
                     </td>